bahmutov/ng-simple-webrtc/README.md

   room-name="roomName"
   joined-room="joinedRoom"
   muted="true"
+  nick="myEmail"
   max-num-peers="maxAllowedWatchers"></watch-room>
 ```

 `maxAllowedWatchers` property controls how many people can be in the room when joining,
 default 10.
 If more than that, the watcher will leave the room, emitting a message `room-full`.

+`nick` is an optional property sent to the remote group on disconnect.

 You can start watching (join a room) and stop watching (leave a room) by broadcasting
 an event